EnginKuzu-antalya/Algorithms-in-C/README.md

 ## 1. Insertion Sort

-Insertion Sort builds the final sorted array one item at a time. it is much less efficient on large lists than more advanced algorithms[cite: 9].
+Insertion Sort builds the final sorted array one item at a time. it is much less efficient on large lists than more advanced algorithms.

-*   **Logic:** It takes each element from the unsorted part and finds its appropriate position in the sorted part by shifting elements[cite: 9].
+*   **Logic:** It takes each element from the unsorted part and finds its appropriate position in the sorted part by shifting elements.
 *   **Implementation Details:**
-    *   Uses a nested loop structure to compare and swap adjacent elements[cite: 9].
+    *   Uses a nested loop structure to compare and swap adjacent elements.
-    *   Prints the state of the array after each iteration to show progress[cite: 9].
+    *   Prints the state of the array after each iteration to show progress.
 *   **Time Complexity:**
     *   Best Case: $O(n)$
     *   Average/Worst Case: $O(n^2)$